Menopause and Sleep: Why it Changes and How to Improve it

 Insomnia

-Many women notice difficulty falling asleep or staying asleep during menopause.
+Many women notice difficulty falling asleep or staying asleep during perimenopause into post-menopausal years.
 Hormonal fluctuations, stress, and night sweats can make it challenging to get the deep, restorative sleep the body needs.

 Fragmented sleep